 Buyers who aren't quite ready to leap from gasoline to full electric can use a plug-in hybrid SUV as a bridge vehicle.
 These models combine an electric motor and gasoline engine to deliver enhanced fuel economy.
 They also include higher-capacity batteries to deliver all-electric driving.

-The all-electric range of plug-in hybrids is significantly shorter than full-electric models, but they switch into hybrid mode for extra range once their batteries deplete.
+The all-electric range of plug-in hybrid electric vehicles (PHEVs) is significantly shorter than full-electric models, but they switch into hybrid mode for extra range once their batteries deplete.
 Like electric SUVs, NRCan rates plug-in hybrids in Le/100 km, but this rating combines their fuel consumption in hybrid and electric modes.

-Some buyers consider the Subaru Crosstrek Hybrid AWD a lifted hatchback, while others consider it a crossover SUV.
-Regardless of its classification, the Crosstrek Hybrid AWD pairs Subaru's legendary off-road prowess with a fuel-efficient powertrain with a 2.6 Le/100 km consumption rate.
+Some buyers consider the 2020-2023 Subaru Crosstrek Hybrid AWD a lifted hatchback, while others consider it a crossover SUV.
+Regardless of its classification, the Crosstrek Hybrid AWD pairs Subaru's legendary off-road prowess with a fuel-efficient powertrain with a 2.6 Le/100 km consumption rate on battery power and 6.7 L/100 km in hybrid mode.
 With a fully charged battery, the 2020 Crosstrek Hybrid can travel up to 27 km on battery alone.
 Once the battery runs out, hybrid mode adds another 747 km.

 If your budget allows it, the most fuel-efficient SUVs in Canada are electric vehicles.
 Electric SUVs generally start with significantly higher pricing than their hybrid or gasoline-only counterparts, plus they often require buyers to install special charging equipment to reduce charging time.